yopdog/test22/Liberland-constitution.md

   * **§V.2(2)** All Members of the Cabinet shall have full participation in all in all matters concerning the Republic.
 This shall include the right to vote on Cabinet decisions and acceses to classified information.
 No spicial or limited Cabinat shall be established in The United Cantons Assembly.
   * **§V.2(2)** All Members of the Cabinet shall receive remuneration for their service as provided in the Annual Budget.
   * **§V.2(3)** No Person shall hold the office of Member of the Cabinet whilst holding any position in The United Cantons assembly or in the private sector concurrently.
-  * **§V.2(4)** Should the Chancellor, or Vice-Chancellor where applicable, cease to hold his or her office, all other Members of the Cabinet shall immediately cease to hold their offices.
+  * **§V.2(4)** Should the Vice-Chancellor or any Secretarie cease to hold his or her office, the Chancellor shall be responsible for finding a replacement.
   * **§V.2(5)** Should the Chancellor, or Vice-Chancellor where applicable, resign, the Assembly shall elect a new Chancellor in accordance with the provisions of Article IV.
 * **§V.3.** Should the Chancellor become unable to perform one’s duties, the Vice-Chancellor shall take his place.
-  * **§V.3(2)** The Vice-Chancellor shall perform the duties of the Chancellor until his or her return or resignation upon a Motion of No Confidence passed by the Assembly in accordance with Article IV.
+  * **§V.3(2)** The Vice-Chancellor shall perform the duties of the Chancellor until his or her return or resignation upon a Motion of No Confidence passed by the Assembly in accordance with Article VI.
-  * **§V.3(3)** Should the Chancellor's ability to return be in question, the Vice-Chancellor shall request the Supreme Court to rule on the issue.
+  * **§V.3(3)** Should the Chancellor's not return or be expected to return within sixty days, the assembly shall elect a new Chancellor in accordance with Article VI.
-* **§V.5.** The Cabinet shall secure the borders of the Free Republic of Liberland and duly maintain an immigration system as prescribed by law; in foreign affairs, the Cabinet shall work towards the maintenance of international peace and seek political and economic cooperation with other Nations as far as possible.
+* **§V.5.** The Cabinet shall secure the borders of the Free Republic of Liberland and duly maintain an immigration system as prescribed by law; in foreign affairs, the Cabinet shall above all act in the interests of the Free Republic of Liberland.
-* **§V.6.** The Chancellor, on behalf of the Cabinet, shall once a year, on the thirteenth day of April, publicly give to the Assembly information on the State of the Republic, and recommend to their consideration such measures as the Cabinet shall judge necessary thereby initiating a legislative procedure in accordance with the provisions of Article IV.
+* **§V.6.** The Chancellor, on behalf of the Cabinet, shall once a year, on the thirteenth day of April, publicly give to the Assembly information on the State of the Republic, and recommend to their consideration such measures as the Cabinet shall judge necessary.
 * **§V.8.** The Cabinet shall consist of the following Departments only:
   * **§V.8(2)** Department of Internal Affairs;
   * **§V.8(3)** Department of Defence;